dougolson/TimbreExplorer/images/overview.md

 # Timbre Explorer

 The Timbre Explorer module creates Timbre objects for the investigation of the dissonance and consonance properties of musical timbres.
 The disMeasure() function is not mine - it is a Python translation of [William Sethares’s matlab and C code](http://sethares.engr.wisc.edu/comprog.html).
-I highly recommend reading his writings on the relationship between tuning and timbre.
-[Try this](http://sethares.engr.wisc.edu/consemi.html) for starters.
 I have added functions to do plots of various kinds and to generate .wav files so you can hear the timbres and their dissonance / consonance patterns.
 Requires Matplotlib, Numpy and Scipy.

 ```python
 import Timbre